PhilipOyelegbin/task-tracker/server/Readme.md

  An API for todo list management.

 # DESCRIPTION
-This api is to allows only logged in users create and manage todo list.
+This API is to allow only logged in users create and manage todo list.

 # FEATURES OF THE APPLICATION
 1. Implement an authenticated methond using JWT for: